ahmedyraw/Git_Course/README.md

 ## Pull Request
 Pull request is to ask onwers to push your changes to Remote Repo.\
 RepoOwner [the repo we want to fork it and pull request], RepoCloner [the forked repo]\
-So first let's fork a repo, after we forked the repo and make our changes we need to commit the changes./ there is 2 ways:
+So first let's fork a repo, after we forked the repo and make our changes we need to commit the changes.\
+there is 2 ways:
 ### 1- Commit directly to ```master``` or ```main``` branch.
 all the changes are now commited on our master or main branch inside RepoCloner.\